 With the new Appearance editor, there is no need to have different images for the various templates.
 All the images uploaded will automatically adjust to the required dimensions.
 This has been added to ensure there is a seamless switch between various templates available with the Appearance editor.
 It is now possible to simply switch templates and upload the images without having to frantically worry about changing the dimensions for the new template.

 Another new option available with the appearance editor is to edit these images.
-You can crop, cut, or resize these images within the editor.

 Another option while uploading images is the Images by Unsplash.
-This is a collection of millions of images which can be used by you for the banner, project tiles, and other sections of the home page.
+This is a collection of millions of images that can be used by you for the banner, project tiles, and other sections of the home page.

 Image sizes on project pages